CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 **BRAHMA** Krishna, how would you play this tune in an OO or Functional paradigm?

-**KRISHNA** Ok, let me show you how this can be approached in a functional programming paradigm.
-I'd like to take full advantage of functional programming and create a solution which may require a bit more work to begin with, but will be easy to extend to the more complex cases and actually allow us to more or less use BNF
+**KRISHNA** Ok, let me show you how this can be approached in a functional  paradigm.
+I'll use composability and create a solution which may require a bit more work to begin with, but will be easy to extend to the more complex cases.
+It would actually allow us to more or less use BNF/EBNF.

-**KRISHNA** I'll use Scala once again, to construct a framework of ```parsers``` and ```infix``` compositional forms that will allow me to write statements which closely resemble BNF and have them produce an executable parser.
-We can define a parser as a function that consumes a ```String``` and produces a structure of type ```T```, containing a more useful representation of the string.
+**KRISHNA** I'll use Scala once again, to construct a framework of ```Parser```s and ```infix``` compositional forms that will allow me to write expressions which closely resemble BNF and thus combine them produce an executable ```Parser```.
+We can define a ```Parser``` as a function that consumes a ```String``` and produces a structure of type ```T```, containing a more useful representation of the string.

 ```scala
 type Parser[T] = String => T
 ```

 **KRISHNA**  A useful technique is to define a number of parsers which each look for a specific pattern and - if they find it - "consume" the part of the input string corresponding to that pattern.
-We can change the return type to a tuple and also return the unused part of the string:
+We can change the return type to a tuple and also return the unused part of the string.
+Unused string is useful in chaining parsers, so that one parser can operate after another:

 ```scala
 type Parser[T] = String => (T, String)